hyung-hwan/qse/qse/doc/page/installation.md

 ### SCO UNIX System V/386 Release 3.2 ###

+- If /usr/include/netinet and /usr/include/net are missing,
+  check if there are /usr/include/sys/netinet and /usr/include/sys/net. f they exists, you can make these symbolic links.

+    cd /usr/include
+    ln -sf sys/netinet netinet
+    ln -sf sys/net net

 - Specify GREP if configure fails to find an acceptable grep.
 - Build in the source tree.
 Building outside the source tree is likely to fail for dificiency of the bundled make utility.